Australian Food Safety Information Council

 The Australian Food Safety Information Council is a health promotion charity The Council develops consumer-targeted food safety information to address the number of Australians getting sick from food poisoning by providing simple, easy to follow consumer information on the handling, storage and preparation of food.
 A study by Food Standards Australia New Zealand and the Australian National University in 2022 estimated there are 4.67 million cases of food poisoning in Australia each year that result in 47,900 hospitalisations, 38 deaths and a cost to the economy of $2.1 billion.

 History and governance

 The council was founded in 1997 as the Food Safety Campaign Group and incorporated in 1999 as the Food Safety Information Council.
 It is supported by state and territory health and food safety agencies, local government, CSIRO, leading professional, industry and community organisations.

-The current Council Chair is Dr Scott Crerar Previous Chairs have been Cathy Moir who was appointed in March 2019., Rachelle Williams who was appointed in July 2015, Professor Michael Eyles who was appointed in August 2007 and his predecessor was Professor Tom McMeekin AO.
+The current Council Chair is ANU Honorary Professor Dr Scott Crerar Previous Chairs have been Cathy Moir who was appointed in March 2019., Rachelle Williams who was appointed in July 2015, Professor Michael Eyles who was appointed in August 2007 and his predecessor was Professor Tom McMeekin AO.
 Before that Barry Shay was the 2nd Chair and the founding Chair was Bruce Bevan.